Advanced nuclear reactors no safer than conventional nuclear plants, says science group

 WASHINGTON (Reuters) - A new generation of so-called “advanced” nuclear power reactors that Washington believes could help fight climate change often present greater proliferation risks than conventional nuclear power, a science advocacy group said on Thursday.

-President Joe Biden, a Democrat, has made curbing climate change one of the pillars of his administration and has supported research and development for advanced nuclear technologies.
+President Joe Biden, a Democrat, has made curbing climate change a priority and has supported research and development for advanced nuclear technologies.

 The reactors are also popular with many Republicans.
 Last October, the month before Biden was elected, the U.S. Department of Energy, awarded $80 million each to TerraPower LLC and X-energy to build reactors it said would be operational in seven years.

-Unlike conventional reactors that are cooled with water, advanced reactors are cooled with other materials like molten salt, and are generally far smaller.
-Backers say they are safer and some can use nuclear waste as a fuel.
+Advanced reactors are generally far smaller than conventional reactors and are cooled with materials such as molten salt instead of with water.
+Backers say they are safer and some can use nuclear waste as fuel.

-“In many cases, they are worse with regard to ... safety, and the potential for severe accidents and potential nuclear proliferation,” said Lyman, the author of a UCS report called “‘Advanced’ Isn’t Always Better” which was released Thursday.
+“In many cases, they are worse with regard to ... safety, and the potential for severe accidents and potential nuclear proliferation,” said Lyman, author of the report UCS released Thursday called “‘Advanced’ Isn’t Always Better”.

 That has helped spark initial funding for a new generation of reactors.

-And to make fuel for new reactors from today’s nuclear waste would require reprocessing.
+Also, nuclear waste from today’s reactors would have to be reprocessed to make fuel.
 That technique has not been practiced in the United States for decades because of proliferation and cost concerns.
-Other advanced reactors emit large amounts of radioactive gases which would be another problematic waste stream.
+Other advanced reactors emit large amounts of radioactive gases, a potentially problematic waste stream.

-Lyman said money going into advanced nuclear would be better spent on bolstering conventional nuclear plants from the risks of earthquakes and climate change, such as flooding.
+Lyman said advanced nuclear development funds would be better spent on bolstering conventional nuclear plants from the risks of earthquakes and climate change, such as flooding.
+The report recommended that the Department of Energy suspend its advanced reactor demonstration program until the Nuclear Regulatory Commission (NRC) requires prototype testing before reactors can be licensed for commercial use.

 Our Standards: The Thomson Reuters Trust Principles.